GeekLord/Picslot/README.md

 ## ⚙️ How It Works

-Picslot's magic lies in its sophisticated prompt engineering.
-When a user performs an action, the application doesn't just send the image and a simple prompt to the AI.
-Instead, it constructs a detailed, role-based prompt for the Gemini model.
+Picslot's magic lies in its sophisticated prompt engineering and robust cloud architecture.

+1.  **Authentication**: Users sign up and log in securely via Supabase Auth.
+Sessions are managed with industry-standard practices.
-1.  **User Action**: The user uploads an image and selects a tool (e.g., "Restore Image").
+2.  **User Action**: The user uploads an image and selects a tool (e.g., "Restore Image").
-2.  **Image Processing**: The frontend converts the uploaded image file into a Base64-encoded string.
-3.  **Prompt Engineering**: A highly specific prompt is generated.
-For example, the "Restore Image" prompt instructs the AI to act as a "world-class master conservator and digital restoration artist."
-It includes strict rules about:
+3.  **Prompt Engineering**: A highly specific prompt is generated, instructing the Gemini model to act as a professional (e.g., "a world-class master conservator") and follow strict rules about identity preservation and technical execution.
-    - **Identity Preservation**: A non-negotiable clause to ensure the subject's facial features, ethnicity, and unique characteristics remain unchanged.
-    - **Technical Execution**: Detailed steps on how to remove scratches, correct colors, enhance resolution, and preserve texture.
-    - **Output Format**: A directive to return only the final image data.
 4.  **API Request**: The image data and the engineered prompt are sent to the Gemini API.
-5.  **Response Handling**: The application receives the AI-generated image, checks for any safety blocks or errors, and displays the result to the user.
+5.  **Response Handling**: The application receives the AI-generated image and displays it.
-6.  **History Management**: The new image is added to the history stack, allowing for undo/redo functionality.

-This meticulous approach ensures high-quality, consistent, and safe results for complex editing tasks.
+6.  **Cloud Sync**: When a user saves a project, each image in the history stack is uploaded to Supabase Storage.
+The project metadata, including the storage paths to the images, is saved to a PostgreSQL database.
+This ensures data is persistent, secure, and accessible across sessions.

 ## 🚀 Getting Started